coala/coala/docs/index.md

 easily define a simple project file to check your project with all bears either shipped with coala or ones you found in the internet and trust.

-Please look at the Tutorial for an usage introduction!

 ## As a Developer

 If you are not satisfied with the functionality given by the bears we provide,